yousuketakada/refactoring_example/doc/memo.md

 In `statement`, let us take this opportunity to remove raw accumulation loops using an appropriate algorithm
-(we wish we could use range-based reduction, which is yet to be standardized, but we consider this refactoring a form of _Replace Loop with Pipeline_):
+(I wish we could use `std::ranges`-based reduction, which is yet to be standardized, but I consider this refactoring a form of _Replace Loop with Pipeline_):

 ```C++
 std::string statement(const Invoice& invoice, const std::map<std::string, Play>& plays)